'Don't Tell People To Turn Off Windows Update, Just Don't'

 It's obviously in his interest to make everyone Microsoft's puppets.

-Microsoft only have themselves to blame (Score:3)
+Microsoft only have themselves to blame (Score:5, Informative)

 Microsoft only have themselves to blame for people disabling Windows Updates because they made it untrustworthy: